htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 - This version includes all the updates from :ref:`lts-version-history-23014`.

+- DAGMan now enforces that the :dag-cmd:`PROVISIONER` node only submits one job.
+  :jira:`2492`

 New Features:

 - Added ability for DAGMan to produce job credentials when submitting jobs directly to